oreLINK/XML-UBL/README.md

 ### Credit Note 2.0

-This section groups together all the modules and elements present in the Credit Note 2.0 template.<br>
+This section groups together all the modules and elements present in the Credit Note 2.0 template.
-Caption :<br>
-* ❌ This module/element is not compatible with this template<br>
+* ❌ This module/element is not compatible with this template
-* 🔴 This module/element is not yet implemented in this template.<br>
+* 🔴 This module/element is not yet implemented in this template.
-* 🟠 This module/element is currently being implemented and will be available in a future release.<br>
+* 🟠 This module/element is currently being implemented and will be available in a future release.
-* 🟢 This module/element is implemented and can be used in this template.<br>
+* 🟢 This module/element is implemented and can be used in this template.

 | Name | Condition | Cardinality | Type |
 | ------- | ----------- | ------------ | ------------ |